Olive: Taxonomy

 The subspecies O. e. cerasiformis is tetraploid, and O. e. maroccana is hexaploid.
-Wild-growing forms of the olive are sometimes treated as the species Olea oleaster, or "oleaster."
+Wild-growing forms of the olive are sometimes treated as the species Olea oleaster, or "oleaster".
 The trees referred to as "white" and "black" olives in Southeast Asia are not actually olives but species of Canarium.

 Cultivars

 Hundreds of cultivars of the olive tree are known.
-An olive's cultivar has a significant impact on its color, size, shape, and growth characteristics, as well as the qualities of olive oil.
+An olive's cultivar has a significant impact on its colour, size, shape, and growth characteristics, as well as the qualities of olive oil.
 Olive cultivars may be used primarily for oil, eating, or both.
 Olives cultivated for consumption are generally referred to as "table olives".

 Since many olive cultivars are self-sterile or nearly so, they are generally planted in pairs with a single primary cultivar and a secondary cultivar selected for its ability to fertilize the primary one.
 In recent times, efforts have been directed at producing hybrid cultivars with qualities useful to farmers, such as resistance to disease, quick growth, and larger or more consistent crops.

 History

+As one of the oldest cultivated trees on Earth, the history of the olive is deeply intertwined with humans; its ecological success and expansion is largely the result of human activity rather than environmental conditions, with the tree's genetic and geographic trajectory directly reflecting the rise and fall of several civilizations.
+Owing to this deep relationship with humans, the olive has been disseminated well beyond its native range, spanning 28.6 million acres across 66 countries.
+There were an estimated 865 million olive trees in the world in 2005, of which the vast majority were found in Mediterranean countries; traditionally marginal areas accounted for no more than 25% of olive-planted area and 10% of oil production.